Proless/Mukhtabar/guides/proxmox/README.md

 # Proxmox

 This guide provides step-by-step instructions for installing and configuring Proxmox VE.
-Proxmox serves as the foundational hypervisor, hosting all other core components—such as OPNsense, TrueNAS, and GitLab—as virtual machines.
+Proxmox serves as the foundational hypervisor, hosting all other core components—such as OPNsense, and GitLab—as virtual machines.
 This document covers the entire process, from initial hardware preparation and OS installation to essential post-installation tasks required to build a robust and flexible virtualization platform.

 ## Table of Contents